Key

 Philippines

-- the "original
+- the

-known as ‘Tambolilid' was about 30 years old in 1959 (Pancho)
+the Philippines known as ‘Tambolilid' was about 30 years old in

 Pancho, 1960; Ocfemia, 1937

-Menon, K.P.V. &
+Menon,

-Pandalai, K.M.
+K.P.V. & Pandalai, K.M.
 (1958) The coconut palm, a monograph.
-Indian Coconut

-Committee, Ernakulum.
+Indian Coconut Committee, Ernakulum.

 Rejuvenation of coconut palms - Build a wooden box high on the stem of a selected coconut palm, just below the crown of leaves, fill it with a mixture of coarse river sand and seasoned coir dust and keep moist.
 When enough roots are produced simply cut the stem below the box, lower the rooted crown to the ground and replant in a prepared position.

 Davis, T.A.
-(1958) Indian Coconut Bulletin 12, 224-228. (see also World Crops, August 1962, pp2-6)
+(1958) Indian Coconut Bulletin 12, 224-228. (see also World Crops, August 1962, pp2-6).

-testing, seemed a likely culprit for otherwise unexplainable coconut
+Strontium, particularly when in radioactive fallout from nuclear weapons' testing, seemed a likely culprit for otherwise unexplainable coconut diseases.

 Verghese, E.J., Shankaranarayanan, M.P. & Menon, K.P.V.
 (1957) A note on the strontium content of coconut leaves and soils in relation to "leaf" and "root" (wilt) diseases of coconuts in Travancore & Cochin.
 Indian Cocon.
 J., 10, 2, 25-31.